 In Hanoi, you wouldn’t have to worry about that.
 You can get cheap flights all over the world from its airport.
 Especially around Southeast Asia, where you can fly for pretty cheap.
 In fact, we flew straight to Japan from there!
 (You can find our 1-week Japan Itinerary here!)

-Although Hanoi isn’t the capital of Vietnam, it used to be, so it’s still a major city.
-Because of that, there are tons of tourists, expats, and digital nomads alike who are trying to find a community to be a part of.
+As the capital of Vietnam, there are tons of tourists, expats, and digital nomads alike who are trying to find a community to be a part of.